Building problems, defective works liability of the architect

 As mentioned in previous articles for construction works in respect of which planning permission was requested after 5th May 2000 (as appears to be your case), in addition to the civil code, the Law of Construction Planning (L.O.E.
 38/1999 November 5, 1999) will also apply.

-We understand that missing or incorrect inclusion in the draft of the work of the slope of the plot and / or soil material, problems, other circumstances etc. are within the responsibility of the senior architect ( arquitecto superior) as it is he who, as author of the project, should assess the quality and type of soil and make decisions for proper construction.
+We understand that when you are having building problems in Spain, such a missing or incorrect inclusion in the draft of the work of the slope of the plot and / or soil material, or other circumstances, are within the responsibility of the senior architect (arquitecto superior) as it is he who, as author of the project, should assess the quality and type of soil and make decisions for proper construction.
 His involvement in the process of building a home is treated as a professional and technical guarantee, as to ensure that the buildings are built correctly, avoiding risks, and overcoming the problems (as in your case), the land may have.

-Therefore, the senior architect should have taken into account the circumstances of the plot, but not only that he should also have been able to foresee whether these would affect future construction and if so he should have taken the necessary steps to design a solution that would avoid what unfortunately appears to have occurred.
+Therefore, the senior architect should have considered the circumstances of the plot, but not only that he should also have been able to foresee whether these would affect future construction and if so, he should have taken the necessary steps to design a solution that would avoid what unfortunately appears to have occurred.

-The Provincial Court of Alicante (Audiencia Provincial de Alicante) has already made a decision in this type of case and in the Court Order number.
-592/2009 of 2 November, quoting other decisions of the Supreme Court of Spain ( Tribunal Supremo) stated “the prior examination of the soil, verifying it or at least checking its analysis and subsequent geological survey personally is a fundamental obligation of the senior architect’s obligations that in any case are demanded by the dignity and competence inherent to their profession”
+The Provincial Court of Alicante (Audiencia Provincial de Alicante) has already decided in this type of case and in the Court Order number.
+592/2009 of 2 November, quoting other decisions of the Supreme Court of Spain (Tribunal Supremo) stated “the prior examination of the soil, verifying it or at least checking its analysis and subsequent geological survey personally is a fundamental obligation of the senior architect’s obligations that in any case are demanded by the dignity and competence inherent to their profession”

 The fact that the senior architect is responsible does not mean that you cannot claim against the other persons involved in the construction process as per the L.O.E. such as the technical architect, contractor, insurance company, etc. All possibilities should be studied.